Willy-Kimura/BootMeUp/README.md

     // Success!
 else
 {
-    // We will use the 'AdministrativeMode' property
+    // We will use the 'AdminMode' property
     // to check whether the program was launched
-    // with Admin privileges.
+    // with Administrative privileges.
-    if (bootMeUp.AdministrativeMode == false)
+    if (bootMeUp.AdminMode == false)
     {
         // If the task requires one to run with Admin privileges,
         // direct the user to do so and complete the action.